- Privacy Notices

 You should receive a privacy notice from any companies that offer financial products or services to individuals.
 This includes your bank, credit card issuers, payday loan companies, mortgage brokers, insurance companies, investment companies and investment advisors.

 Will the privacy notice say exactly what information about me can be disclosed?

 You will get notice of the categories of information the financial institution collects and the categories of information that may be sold or shared with a third party.
 The privacy notice must give you specific examples of each category, but this is by no means a complete list of the data that may be disclosed.

-My bank's privacy notice does not give me an opt out.
+My financial institution's privacy notice does not give me an opt out.
 Am I missing something?

 Do I have only one chance to opt out?

 If you are a customer with a continuing relationship with the company, your right to opt out is continuing.
 If you fail to opt out, your financial institution may sell or share your personal data after a "reasonable" time.
 If you later decide you want to keep your financial institution from disclosing your personal data, you always have the right to opt out.
 It goes without saying, however, that information that is disclosed before you opt out is already "out there."
 You can't bring it back.

 What are model privacy notices?

 Most financial institutions have chosen to use a model privacy notice.
 The model notice is a two-page disclosure form designed to allow consumers to compare the privacy practices of different financial institutions.
 Use of the model privacy form is voluntary.
 A financial institution that properly uses the model privacy notice will be considered to be in compliance with the disclosure requirements for privacy notices under GLB.